project-poodle/poodle/design.md

 with millions of direct child files, a design as follows:

 - __poodle.fs:inode__
-  - this table keeps all inode information
+  - this Tablet keeps all inode information
-    - table key is 8 bytes inode id (64 bits)
+    - Tablet key is 8 bytes inode id (64 bits)
     - an inode can be a directory, or a file
   - [inode information](http://man7.org/linux/man-pages/man7/inode.7.html) includes:
     - file type (4 bits) and mode (12 bits)